The story of the Mariners’ Cotton Candy Girl lives on, five years after she became an internet sensation

 “She’s obviously got some kind of quality that people like,” Virginia said.

 Beatrix, who has curtailed her acting since the COVID-19 pandemic began, appears remarkably grounded (though impossibly cute).
 Her parents laugh at how her 3-year-old self processed the attention that was thrust her way.
-Like being recognized on a hotel rooftop while the family attended a bris, and being asked for selfies.
+Like being recognized on a hotel rooftop while the family attended a bris and being asked for selfies.

 “It was a funny thing, like a child’s concept of what it means to be famous,” Virginia said.
-“When she was really little, sometimes we would have to tell her, ‘You probably shouldn’t start off the conversation saying, “Hey, did you know I’m famous?’ ”
+“When she was really little, sometimes we would have to tell her, ‘You probably shouldn’t start off the conversation saying, “Hey, did you know I’m famous?” ‘ “

 “There was a short period of time, whenever she met someone, she’d say, ‘Have you seen me on TV?,’ ” Jake added.